Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 After you apply at least one stack of a condition to a creature that already has a stack of that same condition, apply an additional stack of that condition.
 This effect does not trigger itself.

 ### Scheming
-After you hit a creature with an attack, you may shift them once.
+After you hit a creature with a single-target attack, you may shift them once.

 ### Rough
 When you hit a creature with a Shove attack, you may choose to push them into any empty tile that is adjacent to you, rather than a tile within 5 feet of their previous position.